andymeneely/squib/README.md

 If your layout file is not found in the current directory, Squib will search for its own set of layout files (here's the latest the development version [on GitHub](https://github.com/andymeneely/squib/tree/master/lib/squib/layouts).
 See the `layouts.rb` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/) for some demonstrative examples.

+## Backends: Raster vs. Vector
+Under the hood, Cairo has the ability to support a variety of surfaces to draw on, including both raster images stored in memory and vectors stored in SVG files.
+Thus, Squib supports the ability to handle both.
+They are options in the configuration file `backend: memory` or `backend: svg`.

+If you save to a PDF then the backend will determine how your cards are saved too.
+For `memory`, the PDF will be filled with compressed raster images and be a larger file (yet it will still print at high quality... see discussion below).
+For SVG backends, PDFs will be smaller.
+If you have your deck backed by SVG, then the cards are auto-saved, so there is no `save_svg` in Squib.
+(Technically, the operations are stored and then flushed to the SVG file at the very end.)

+There are trade-offs that one should consider here.

+* _Print quality is **higher** for raster images_.
+This seems counterintuitive at first, but consider where Squib sits in your workflow.
+It's the final assembly line for your cards before they get printed.
+Cairo puts _a ton_ of work into rendering each pixel perfectly when it works with raster images.
+Printers, on the other hand, don't think in vectors and will render your paths in their own memory with their own embedded libraries without putting a lot of work into antialiasing and various other graphical esoterica.
+You may notice that print-on-demand companies such as The Game Crafter [only accept raster file types](https://www.thegamecrafter.com/help/supported-file-types), because they don't want their customers complaining about printers not rendering vectors with enough care.
+* _PDFs are **smaller** for SVG back ends_.
+If file size is a limitation for you, and it can be for some printers or internet forums, then an SVG back end for vectorized PDFs is the way to go.
+* _Squib is **greedy** with memory_.
+While I've tested Squib with big decks on older computers, the `memory` backend is quite greedy with RAM.
+If memory is at a premium for you, switching to SVG might help.

+Note: you can still load PNGs into an SVG-backed deck and load SVGs into a memory-backed deck.
+To me, the sweet spot is to keep all of my icons, text, and other stuff in vector form for infinite scaling and then render them all to pixels with Squib.

+Fortunately, switching backends in Squib should be as trivial as changing the setting in the config file.
+So go ahead and experiment with both and see what works for you.
+See below for how the configuration options work.

 ## Configuration File

 Squib supports various configuration properties that can be specified in an external file.
 The `config:` option in `Deck.new` can specify an optional configuration file in YML format.
 The properties there are intended to be immutable for the life of the Deck.
 The options include: